paviliondev/so-style-topic-list/README.md

 # so-style-topic-list

-so-style-topic-list is a plugin for ...
+so-style-topic-list is a plugin that uses discourse-question-answer plugin to display a stackoverflow style topic list

 ## Installation